dhellmann/pymotw-3/source/argparse/index.rst

 In addition to the built-in actions described earlier, custom actions can be defined by providing an object that implements the Action API.
-The object passed to :func:`add_argument` as *action* should take parameters describing the argument being defined (all of the same arguments given to :func:`add_argument`) and return a callable object that takes as parameters the *parser* processing the arguments, the *namespace* holding the parse results, the *value* of the argument
+The object passed to :func:`add_argument` as *action* should take parameters describing the argument being defined (all the same arguments given to :func:`add_argument`) and return a callable object that takes as parameters the *parser* processing the arguments, the *namespace* holding the parse results, the *value* of the argument